 We would not callRaidboxesconfidently the fastest WordPress host in Germany if we hadn't measured it ourselves.

-How we compare performance at different WordPress hosting providers
+Our approach to comparing the performance of different WordPress hosting providers

-In total, we did a before and after comparison on over 250 moves last year, exactly as described above.
+In total, we did a before and after comparison on over 250 moves, exactly as described above.
 For the comparison, we used the Document Complete time of the First View.

 - Different plans